Get Them While They Are Young

 The problems of over-indulgent parenting are gaining national attention.
 See Time's cover story entitled Who's in Charge Here? for some amazing examples of the pernicious effects of marketing to kids - and of parental capitulation.

 The documentary film Mickey Mouse Monopoly makes a strong case that Disney programming not only builds brand-loyal young consumers, but also tends to perpetuate dangerous racial and sexual stereotypes.
 It almost not possible to shield one's kids from Disney, but any parent would be well-advised to watch this film.
 It is available in BSC's Maxwell Library.
+In the documentary film Affluenza, a children's marketing expert is heard to say -- without irony -- that "antisocial behavior" in pursuit of products is "a good thing."

 For more general analysis of the interactions between marketing and lifestyle decisions, see Pamela Hayes-Bohanan's Simplify Your Life website.